Busloads of migrants dropped off near Kamala Harris's home on Christmas Eve

 "The border is secure, but we also have a broken immigration system, particularly over the last four years before we came in, and it needs to be fixed," Harris told NBC's Meet the Press in a Sept.
 11 interview.

 As of Dec.
-22, more than 8,700 migrants have been bused to Washington, D.C., from the Texas border, and another combined have been sent to 6,520 to New York, Chicago and Philadelphia, according to the Texas Governor's office.
+22, more than 8,700 migrants had been bused to Washington, D.C., from the Texas border, according to the Texas Governor's office, which says another 6,520 people (combined) were sent to New York, Chicago and Philadelphia.

 "This terrible crisis for border communities in Texas is a catastrophe of your own making," Abbott wrote in a letter to the president on Dec.
 20. "These communities and the state are ill-equipped to do the job assigned to the federal government – house the thousands of migrants flooding into the country every day.
 With perilous temperatures moving into the area, many of these migrants are at risk of freezing to death on city streets."